 Published: 11/15/19 The March to the Sea Begins By: The Civil War MonitorCategory: Commanders Read William T. Sherman's Special Field Orders 120, his plan for the March to the Sea through Georgia in 1864.

-Published: 10/21/19 Grant’s War Horse: Cincinnati By: The Civil War MonitorCategory: Commanders Discover the story of Grant's favorite war horse, Cincinnati.
+Published: 10/21/19 Grant’s War Horse: Cincinnati By: The Civil War MonitorCategory: Commanders Discover the story of U.S. Grant's favorite war horse, Cincinnati.
 Learn about their bond and Cincinnati's role during the Civil War.

 Published: 10/14/19 Lee’s War Horse: Traveller By: The Civil War MonitorCategory: Commanders Learn about Confederate general Robert E. Lee's warhorse, Traveller.